 If you have found any information useful or if you want to return the favor, please donate to the cause.

-Current Draw, Power Requirements and Power Wire Guage Charts
+Current Draw, Power Requirements and Power Wire Gauge Calculators

-ATTENTION: The following link is THE most important tool you could possibly have in designing and setting up your system!
+ATTENTION: The link below is THE most important tool you could possibly have in designing and setting up your system!

-You will need Microsoft Excel, a multi-meter (AC volt meter) and a way to burn an audio CD from an MP3.
+You will need Microsoft Excel, a multi-meter capable of measuring AC volts and a way to burn an audio CD from an MP3.

 If you don’t have Microsoft Excel, you can download (free) Open Office http://download.openoffice.org/index.html